Different British and American Spellings to Dominate Word Games

 Article Preview Image

-Despite being the same language, there are many differences between the British and American dictionary.
-There are lots of words that are different but mean the same like “apartment” and “flat,” “cookie” and “biscuit,” “elevator” and “lift,” and more.
+Although both use the English language, there are many differences between the British and American dictionaries.
+There are numerous words that are different but mean the same thing, such as “apartment” and “flat”, “cookie” and “biscuit”, and “elevator” and “lift”.

-But on top of that, there are many other words that are simply spelled differently like “color” and “colour.”
+On top of that, there are many other words that are simply spelled differently like “color” and “colour”.

 This may not seem like a big deal, but for fans of competitive word games, it can be a super sneaky way to have an advantage over your opponent.

 For example, the English version of Words With Friends is set up to use both the British and American dictionaries combined.
-So this enables you to have many more options on certain words you could use to gain more points or complete if missing letters.
+This enables you to have many more word options to gain more points.

-This would be like if you wanted to create the word “defense” but had the letter c instead of s.
-Well, in the British dictionary, the word is actually spelled “defence.”
-So you’d be able to play it with no problem.
+For instance, imagine you wanted to create the word “defense” but had the letter “C” instead of “S”.
+Well, in the British dictionary, the word is actually spelled “defence“.
+So, you’d be able to play it with no problem.

-The trick to this is to know the rules for what makes them spelled differently.
-Then you’ll be able to identify the words and use them when necessary.
-So for this guide, we’ll outline some common variations between the British and American spellings that can help improve your game.
+The trick to this is to know the rules for what makes the spellings different.
+Then, you can identify the words and use them when necessary.
+For this guide, we’ll outline some common variations between British and American spellings that can help improve your game.

 Past Tense Words